 But in my universe, I defined a new type of observer.
 An extremely artificial one.
 One for whom light is curved towards its frame-of-reference because spacetime itself is curved towards its frame-of-reference.
 As the result of an equivalent type of transformation.
 One that causes the scope of what this observer defines as being the present to be a changing variable rather than a fixed constant.

 Meaning temporal horizons aren't concepts under any theory based on Grassland geometry since even the past and the future curve towards its observers.
 In the Grassland client, this "block universe" of an ever expanding spacetime present is encoded as its distributed blockchain (No pun intended; it's just a coincidence).
 And its distributed indexing system uses an extendable binary address length.
 Which gives it enough numerical combinations to uniquely reference every possible object-event within a ~15 billion kilometres range (roughly to the outer edge of the Kuiper asteroid belt for the next ~400 years.
 This design provides an arbitrary level of precision.
 Which allows machines to consume resources in a manner that becomes physically reversible because it becomes logically reversible (see next section).

-Moreover, the transformations that cause both the surface of a fist and the surface of spacetime itself to curve away or towards an observer are equivalent under Grassland mechanics.
+Moreover, the transformations that cause both the surface of a fist and the surface of spacetime itself to curve away or towards an observer are equivalent under our new mechanics.
 They are two sides of an even more fundamental transformation.
-From which we can not only derive the three postulates (see the "short paper" that was the original home page) that govern the theorem of the software client itself.
-But it also gives us a useful definition for the natural experiences of distance and duration.
+From which we can not only derive the three postulates (see the "short paper" that was the original home page) that govern the theorem of the software client itself, but it also gives us a useful definition for the natural experiences of distance and duration.
 Explaining what they are from a more fundamental context.